 If your answer is sadly NO, then don’t despair.
 You can still work on these relationships, but you must act now while your customer’s memories are still fresh.

-1. Contact any first time clients that visited over the past 6-8 weeks, and invite them to join your mailing list.
+a.
+Contact any first-time clients that visited over the past 6-8 weeks, and invite them to join your mailing list.
 Offer them a small gift or discount as a new comer’s “welcome”.
-Don’t be afraid to tell them you want to create an on-going relationship with them.
-(Remember – Sincerity!!)
+Don’t be afraid to tell them you want to create an on-going relationship with them (remember, sincerity is key!)

-2. Contact people who purchased gift vouchers from you and offer them an up-grade or discount to enjoy themselves, since they used your business as a gift to someone else.
+b.
+Contact people who purchased gift vouchers from you and offer them an upgrade or discount to enjoy themselves, since they used your business as a gift to someone else.
 (Don’t forget to invite them to join your mailing list!)

-3. Send a post-Christmas thank you card to your regular clients.
-Now that all the other festive cards have been discarded and forgotten, a non-Christmas “Thank you and best wishes for 2013″ will make an impact.
+c.
+Send a post-Christmas thank you card to your regular clients.
+Now that all the other festive cards have been discarded and forgotten, a non-Christmas “Thank you and best wishes for next year″ will make an impact.
 Make sure it’s personalised and send something they can redeem in the New Year, perhaps at a time that trade may slow a little or your off-season.